nibekasov/recSysSA/README.md

-* Run the data preprocessing script (process.py).
+* Run the data preprocessing script (preprocessing.py).
+* Run the script for data split (train and test sets for two-stage model, split.py)
-* Run the script for model training (traine.py).
+* Run the script for model training (train.py).
-* Run the API script to get recommendations.
+* Run the API script to get recommendations (api.py).
-Note: To get recommendations, you need to add a backslash in the address, log in, and go to the recommendations page.
+Note: To get recommendations, you need to add a backslash in the address, \login, and go to the recommendations page.

 Conclusion